 Departmental placements: As an intern, you’ll be paired with a supervisor and integrated into one of our departments, participating fully in day-to-day workplace activities and projects with the guidance of full-time staff members.
 Your placement is based on interest and relevant experience, and you’ll work alongside our expert staff on key tasks, gaining skills while making important contributions to the Museum as a whole.
 Interns also receive ongoing training and mentorship from department leaders who are committed to supporting interns’ growth, as well as their autonomy and agency, over the course of the program.
 Please refer to the online application for a list of available departmental placements and descriptions.
 While departmental placements change with each application cycle, there are usually several open positions in Curatorial, as well as in Development and Conservation.

-Weekly seminars: All of our internships combine practical experience with professional development through a series of weekly seminars that focus on the role of museums in society.
-During our fall and spring internships, seminars take place Tuesdays, 9:30 am–1:30 pm, and in summer they take place from 9:30 am–5:30 pm.
+Weekly seminars: Our internships combine practical experience with professional development through a series of weekly seminars that focus on the role of museums in society.
+During our fall and spring internships, seminars take place on Tuesdays, 9:30 am–12:30 pm, and in the summer they are held on Tuesdays, 9:30 am–5:30 pm.
+Attendance is mandatory.
 The seminars look critically at the history of museums, question how museums have responded to current events, trends, and social issues, and ask interns to envision what the next generation of museums will look like.
 Seminars include intimate conversations with Brooklyn Museum curators, conservators, educators, and collection and exhibition specialists, as well as invited artists and outside experts.
 You’ll also visit local artist studios, museums, and other cultural institutions.
-In every task, interns gain skills and perspectives on museum work, and learn how to transfer those skills to other types of professional experience.
+Over the course of the internship, interns gain skills and perspectives on museum work, and learn how to transfer those skills to other types of professional experience.